humaidq/huma.id/content/blog/openai-assistant.md

 ---
-title: Building a Personal Assistant using OpenAI and Azure Cognitive Services
+title: Building a Personal Assistant using OpenAI and Azure Services
 date: 2023-02-04
 url: /genie
 aliases: